**Please note that there are some disturbing details in this entry that sensitive readers might want to avoid.**

 I could share more, but I won't.
 Every officer that you see has these stories.
 Every one of them.
 They carry these burdens for us just as surely as they protect us from violence.
 On a day when our nation reels from two mass shootings in less than 24 hours including one very close to our Columbus home, please remember that even after the initial emergency is over, our police and other first responders have a heavy responsibility to bear.
 One that they willingly take on without complaint, and I am incredibly grateful to them for doing this every day.

-Many of the officers Starfish works with have more than 20 years with Columbus Division of Police.
-To be able to go to work every day and deal with the worst that our society has to offer for that long and yet still maintain that level of compassion is awe inspiring to me.
+Many of the officers Starfish works with have more than 20 years with CPD.
+To be able to go to work every day and deal with the worst that our society has to offer for that long and yet still maintain that level of compassion is awe-inspiring to me.
 Thanks to all of our donors and volunteers for allowing us to support these dedicated members of law enforcement as they work to improve the lives of the people they come in contact with.